balapriyac/balapriyac/README.md

 ## Hi there! 👋
-I’m Bala Priya, a developer, tech writer, and educator based in India.
-I work on projects across data science, machine learning, and AI.
-Beyond coding and teaching, I am an avid reader of fantasy, classic literature, and speculative fiction.
-I also enjoy writing about programming, data science, and AI.
+I’m Bala Priya, a developer, educator, and technical writer based in India.
+I write about programming, data science, machine learning, and AI, with a focus on making complex technical ideas practical and approachable.

-### Areas of Interest
-- **Building with LLMs** - RAG pipelines, agentic AI, and intelligent automation
-- **Problems on Graphs** - Random walks, information diffusion, network analysis
-- **Computer Vision** - Image matching, explainability, and improved feature extraction
-- **Explainable AI** - Making models interpretable for real-world use cases
-- **Applied ML Systems** - Building and deploying practical ML solutions
+I’ve been writing for over five years, creating tutorials, how-to guides, and deep dives that help developers build, solve problems, and understand complex technical concepts.
+My technical interests include LLM applications, agentic AI, graph algorithms, computer vision, explainable AI, and ML systems.

+When I’m not writing or coding, I’m usually reading classic literature, epic fantasy, or speculative fiction... with a cup of coffee close by.
+I also enjoy talking about books, learning new things, and sharing what I learn with the developer community.

 ### Current Focus
-Working on graphs and some interesting applications of random processes on graphs.
+Learning and working on graphs and some interesting applications of random processes on graphs.
 I'm particularly interested in information diffusion, network flows, and random walks on graphs.

 ### Some of My Recent Articles
 *I write about writing clean and better Python, machine learning, data science, AI, and more*